Paul-Hebert/Blurbb-Email-Builder/README.md

 ================

 - More CSS export options.
 Inlined CSS and Sass
-- Click an email section to edit it
-- Append blocks between blocks
-- Blurred modal background (Not good enough support.
-Might need to rethink)
 - One script for email build, export and send
 - Format code for export (format text and format code modal)
 - More resources in resource page